Understanding, Detecting, and Repairing Real-World In-Context-Learning-Based Text-to-SQL Errors: Data Availability

 \subsubsection{Others.}

-As introduced in Section~\ref{sec:others_error}, around 39.9\% errors cannot be classified by our taxonomy to provide insights for detection and repairing solution.
-It indicates that the ICL-based techniques fail to solve these difficult NL questions, and thus generate completely wrong SQL queries.
+As introduced in Section~\ref{sec:others_error}, more than a third of errors cannot be classified by our taxonomy to provide insights for detection and repairing solution.
+It indicates that the ICL-based techniques generate completely wrong SQL queries.
 We believe that these errors should be resolved by technique re-design or LLM enhancement, instead of run-time repairing.

-There are also 120 errors failing to be clustered into error categories, which rarely occur.
-Therefore, this study skims over these rare error types (\emph{miscellaneous error}).
+Meanwhile, There are also 120 errors clustered into \emph{miscellaneous error}.